Prepaid Wireless Internet - No Contract Required!

 And even better is that you can now have prepaid wireless

-most common approach is to buy a wireless broadband card that slides
+most common approach is to buy a USB modem that plugs into any

-with a USB connection, or a MiFi hotspot.
+with a USB connection, or a mobile hotspot.

 experience speeds that can meet most of your needs.